kenheaslip/EducationEngineer/education-engineer/tutorial.md

 # Deploying Kubernetes Applications

-In this execrise, we will practice deploying applications into Kubernetes.
-Kubernetes is a popular orchestration platform that is used by many organizations to deploy applications.
-Kubernetes enables developers to worry less about the infrastructure the applciation is running on and focus more on the things that help the application perform.
-Do you remember the role a hypervisor plays for it's VM'?
-That is similar to what Kubernetes is to apps it hosts.
+Kubernetes is a popular container orchestration platform that is used by many organizations to deploy applications.
+Kubernetes provides the ability for developers and production support teams to gain fine tuned control over how their containers are ran.

-Here is a high level view of what we will be doing in this lab:
+Some of the stand out Kubernetes features are:
+- Ability to automate scaling of your container
+- Greater control over the security of your environment
+- Ability to self heal your deployments

+In this exercise, we will be walking through the detailed steps to create a small scale kubernetes cluster on your workstation.
+We will use this environment to deploy a small sample application and of course, we will be sharing some tips, tricks, recommendations, and explanations of what we are setting up and why it matters.

+Our topics for this exercise will be:
 - Installing and configuring pre-requisite software and workstation settings
-- Reviewing some handy setup tips
-- Creating a new local kubernetes cluster using 'kind'
+- Setup Tips and Common Issues
+- Creating Your Cluster with Go
 - Deploying a pre-made sample application

-# Before You Get Started
+## Before You Get Started

-To complete this exercise, you will first need to download and install some apps.
+To complete this exercise, you will first need to download and install some pre-requisite apps.
 The table below lists the apps you need and contains links to the installation instructions for each app.

 | Section                 | Description                                                                                                     | Download Link                        |
 |-------------------------|-----------------------------------------------------------------------------------------------------------------|--------------------------------------|